 Complaints about Sure Start Children's Centres or nursery schools/classes attached to a primary school should be directed to Salford City Council.

 Most problems can be sorted out quickly by talking to your child's early learning or childcare provider.
-However, if after speaking to the Local Authority (LA) run provision you are still not satisfied the council has formal complaints procedures you will need to follow.
+However, if after speaking to the Local Authority (LA) run provision you are still not satisfied the council has a formal complaints procedures that must be followed.

 If you have a problem or complaint about your child's school please look at the guidance on the making a complaint page.
 Ofsted can only consider complaints that affect the school as whole rather than cases regarding individual children, eg a school is not providing a good enough education, pupils are not achieving, the school is not well led or managed.
 For further details please read Ofsted's guidance for parents - 'Complaints to Ofsted about schools', which can be downloaded below.